Breaking News | COVID-19: NCDC announces 201 new infections in Nigeria

 “We are encouraging all sectors to take leadership and design their own guidelines to stem the spread of COVID-19,” it explained.

-From Dec.
+NAN recalls that from Dec.
 6 to Dec.
 12, the country’s COVID-19 infections witnessed another significant increase with registered 3,817 new cases, the highest the country had recorded in an over four months.
-(NAN)

 Comments